Kallenju/template-for-react-ts-ssr-hmr/README.md

 `./src` contains `App.tsx`, which is the entry point of the React app.
 It imports components from `./src/shared` and global styles from `./assets/styles/`. `App.tsx` is in turn imported by server (`server.tsx`) and client (`index.tsx`) files in `./src/server/` and `./src/client/`, respectively.

-The `app.get()` method in server code (`./src/server/server.tsx`) specifies a callback function that will render to string React component from `App.tsx` and past it in a HTML template (`./src/server/indexTemplate.ts`), whenever there is an HTTP GET request with a path (`/`) relative to the site root.
+The `app.get()` method in server code (`./src/server/server.tsx`) specifies a callback function that will render to string React component from `App.tsx` and past it in a template (`./src/views/index.tsx`), whenever there is an HTTP GET request with a path (`/`) relative to the site root.

+The server code use modern React method `renderToPipeableStream` to render React components to a stream.
+It is similar to `renderToString`, but it returns a Node.js Readable stream instead of a string.
+This is useful for sending the rendered HTML to the client in chunks.

-After the `load` event is fired, the client code `hydrate` obtained React root.
+The client code `hydrate` obtained React root.
 The `hydrate` method is used to render React components on the client side.
 It is similar to `render`, but it will attach event listeners to the existing markup instead of replacing it.

+In the `App.tsx` component, `React.Suspense` component and `React.lazy` method can be used to load components asynchronously.
+The `React.Suspense` component is used to display a fallback component while waiting for the asynchronous component to load.
+The `React.lazy` function is used to load components asynchronously.

 ### Hot Module Replacement